Friday, February 10, 2012

 ~LICE~

 I didn't get lice.
+I've been there 3 times.
 I did used this Lice Shampoo.
 It's supposed to repel lice...

 I'm not sure if this is why I didn't get lice.
 I do know the Rising Star kids do get lice often.
-I think the Americans freak out about it more than they do.
+I think the Americans freak out about it more than they should.
 It comes with the territory.
 I actually have my kids use this weekly during the school year.
-They have outbreaks in their classes all the time.
+They have outbreaks in their American classes all the time!!
 We've never had it.

 The girls LOVE to play with your hair.
-Most volunteers take the chance and let them anyway.
+Most volunteers take the chance and let them.
 Lice doesn't show up until 10 days out.
 You might be home by the time you realized you have it.
 Maybe that's why I didn't hear about anyone getting it.

 Still have Questions?
 Email me!